-- Creation and design of effective remote handling mechanical robotic devices and tooling from concept through systems specifications to detail designs
+- Creating and designing of effective remote handling mechanical robotic devices and tooling from concept through systems specifications to detail designs

-- Liaison with customers to report of project progress and to agree priorities
+- Liaising with customers to report of project progress and to agree priorities

-- Drive and complete complex design activities within allotted time and with high efficiency and ensuring designs are compliant with correct design files
+- Driving and completing complex design and task within allotted time, with high efficiency, and ensuring designs are compliant with correct design files

-- Lead and manage the maintenance, diagnosis and repair of existing UKAEA and JET systems
+- Leading and managing the maintenance, diagnosis, and repairing of existing UKAEA and JET systems

 Essential skills, experience and competence required

 - Experience in designing complex electro/mechanical devices